alexyermanos/PlatypusPython/README.md

 - Each class consists of a init function, where you initialize things, like first making the wanted model and adding it to the self.model variable.
 - Then it contains a fit_predict which will use the predict function of the model, to get the embeddings and print the output in a csv file.
 - Then add the import to the make_membeddings.py which will use the model.
-- The user then can pick which model they want through the congig.yml `model` argument

-## Adding new models

-- Create a .py file which will contain the model class in the folder `src/`.
-Be careful that the name of the file is not the same as any of the packages that we are using
-- Make a model class file like the others (simple example is the ablang_model).
-- Each class consists of a init function, where you initialize things, like first making the wanted model and adding it to the self.model variable.
-- Then it contains a fit_predict which will use the predict function of the model, to get the embeddings and print the output in a csv file.
-- Then add the import to the make_membeddings.py which will use the model.
-- The user then can pick which model they want through the congig.yml `model` argument
+- The user then can pick which model they want through the config.yml `model` argument

 ## Classification of embeddings